A Luthier’s Guide to the Moisture Content of Tonewood

 And all these steps relate to the moisture content of your wood.
 Having your tonewood at the proper moisture level will prevent irreparable damage, improve the sound of your instrument, and more.

 But to get an accurate moisture reading, you’ll need a quality wood moisture meter.
-Check out our shop for one that will meet your needs.

 1. MacDonald, Scott, “Tone Wood Moisture Content,” S.B.
 MacDonald: Custom Instruments, customguitars.com, Dec.
 9, 2006. ()